geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

   <br><br><strong>Important: </strong>Remember, in this task you are acting in the role of the IT Consultant who is using his or her client PC (LON-CL1) to access the IT Services site on Adatum&rsquo;s tenant.
 Because of the limitations of our VM environment, you will have to temporarily suspend reality since the logged on user to LON-CL1 will be Adatum's administrator, while the actual user is the IT Consultant who is using LON-CL1 to represent his or her personal PC to externally access Adatum's environment.</li>
 <li>Select the <strong>File Explorer</strong> icon that is located on the taskbar at the bottom of the screen.</li>
 <li>Maximize the <strong>File Explorer</strong> window, and then select the <strong>Documents </strong>.</li>
-<li>If you will recall from the task description, you will be presented with two options for completing this task: through an Excel command, or by running a PowerShell script.
+<li>If you will recall from the task description, you will be presented with two options for completing this task: through commands in the Excel spreadsheet, or by running a PowerShell script.
   <ul>
     <li>If you prefer to use Excel to accomplish this task, then proceed to <strong>step 7</strong>. </li>
     <li>If you prefer to use PowerShell, then proceed to <strong>step 26</strong>.</li>
   </ul>
   </li>
 <br><br>
-<li><strong>START HERE TO USE EXCEL TO PERFORM THIS TASK.</strong>
+<li><strong>START HERE TO PERFORM THIS TASK USING EXCEL.</strong>
   <br><br>Since you are at this step, you have chosen to use Excel to export the table data into a SharePoint list in the IT Services site.
   <br><br>Confirm that the <strong>Service Request System.xlsx </strong>and <strong>BackupFile.xlsx</strong> files are present in the<strong> Documents</strong> folder.
 The <strong>Service Request System</strong> spreadsheet contains copies of the service request tickets from Adatum&rsquo;s old ticketing system.
 The <strong>Backup File</strong> spreadsheet, which is simply a copy of the Service Request System file, was created for precautionary purposes (it will come into play in the next task).
 Note that there are two files with the name <strong>Service Request System</strong>; one is an Excel spreadsheet file with a .xlsx extension, and the other is a comma separated value file with a .csv extension.
 The Excel spreadsheet file is used in this section, whereas students that chose to use PowerShell will use the .csv file.
   <br><br>Double-click the <strong>Service Request System.xlsx </strong>file to open it.
 Make sure you open the .xlsx file and not the .csv file. </li>